sapporo-wes/yevis-cli/README.md

 SUBCOMMANDS:
-    help             Prints this message or the help of the given subcommand(s) make-template    Make a template for the Yevis configuration file publish          Generate TRS responses and host them on GitHub Pages.
+    help             Prints this message or the help of the given subcommand(s) make-template    Make a template for the Yevis metadata file publish          Generate TRS responses and host them on GitHub Pages.
 (Basically used in the CI environment (`CI=true`))
-    pull-request     Create a pull request based on the Yevis configuration files (after validation and testing) test             Test workflow based on the Yevis configuration files validate         Validate schema and contents of the Yevis configuration file
+    pull-request     Create a pull request based on the Yevis metadata files (after validation and testing) test             Test workflow based on the Yevis metadata files validate         Validate schema and contents of the Yevis metadata file
 ```

 ### make-template